b-n/demystifying-unicode/pages/01-history.md

 ---

-## How many characters is enough charcters?
+## How many characters is enough characters?

 <p class="pt-5">